John Thomas Scott (1857 - ) and Sarah Thomas (1862 - 1958)

 as Roy

-Sarah in later Life
+Sarah in Later Life

 sarah, ellen, john

-Sarah (Thomas) Scott with her daughter Sarah Ellen (Sally) and son John Thomas circa 1955
+Sarah (Thomas) Scott with her daughter Ellen Sarah (Sally) and son John Thomas circa 1955

 at the gate to her home at 117 West Street, Porchester, Fareham, Hants.